Driver license requirement for taxpayers

 If you have an out-of-state ID

-As long as you are providing a valid out-of-state ID, you should not experience a processing delay.
+As long as you are providing a valid out-of-state ID, you should not experience any processing delay related to your ID.